 The Dangers of Information Overload

-At the same time, the decision team needs to think through more than just gathering this critical data.
-You also need to avoid information overload.
+Decision teams need to think through more than just gathering critical data.
+They also need to avoid information overload.
 Indeed, if you gather too much data, it can actually get in the way of making an informed decision.
 This is because a decision-maker and team may not have the capacity to process and utilize the data in the time available.
-For a graphic depiction of this, see diagram, Information Overload in the Information Age.
+For a graphic depiction of this, see diagram.
 This graph shows the optimal balance between decision-making performance and information load.

 Step 5: Gather, Clarify, and Deliver the Most Relevant Information You Can in the Time Available.